Japanese Lemon Herb Risotto

 But what about rice?
 Japan hasn’t traditionally messed around too much with rice, preferring to keep it quite simple.
-Even ‘classic’ Japanese dishes like donburi (rice bowls with toppings) were met with considerable disapproval when first introduced.
+Even ‘classic’ Japanese dishes like donburi (rice bowls with toppings) were met with considerable disapproval when first introduced in the 19th century.
 But this isn’t exactly a wafu dish, but a hybrid of Italian technique and some Japanese flavours.
 I developed this dish to test out a few theories I had about risotto and Japanese ingredients, and I’m quite glad I did, because the end result was spectacular and just distinctive enough to raise a few (probably Italian) eyebrows.

-First and foremost, this dish foregoes the fancy risotto rice varieties like Arborico or Carnaroli in favour of cheap and simple Japanese short-grain white rice.
+First and foremost, this dish foregoes the fancy risotto rice varieties like Arborio or Carnaroli in favour of (comparatively) cheap and simple Japanese short-grain white rice.
 The small, plump, starchy grains turn out to work perfectly as a base for risotto as they absorb liquid beautifully, becoming sticky and creamy without losing their shape or texture.
 Secondly, the dish swaps out white wine for sake, which contributes a sharp but pleasingly mellow flavour to the dish.

 If you’ve ever wanted to try risotto but you’ve been uncertain about the technique or uninterested in forking out the money for expensive rice, I seriously suggest you give this a shot.
 It’s creamy, cheesy, and rich the way you want a risotto to be, but bright and fresh with the taste of lemon and parsley.
 It stands beautifully on its own or as the base for another dish (like the Ginger Karashi Chicken recipe, shown at the bottom of this post).
 As for the technique, it’s actually not that tough to pull off – just make sure you have everything ready to go before you start, and keep a close eye on things as you work.